mehiskork/gym-app-mvp/docs/account-deletion-design.md

 - Retain only minimal non-payload security/audit metadata where legally or operationally necessary.
 - Do not retain user workout payloads after account deletion.
 - Make deletion idempotent.
-- Block same-Google automatic recreation until support/admin clears the tombstone manually.
+- Support same-Google recreation after fresh auth while keeping deleted data isolated from the new owner.

 The public web form is a manual support request path, not an automatic unauthenticated deletion mechanism.

-## Support Tombstone Runbook
+## Support Tombstone / Incarnation Runbook

-`ACCOUNT_DELETED` means the Google/Firebase identity previously deleted its TrainFrame account.
+`ACCOUNT_DELETED` means the current request is using a stale/deleted account owner or a Firebase token whose `auth_time` is not fresh enough for the active account identity.
 This is expected after in-app account deletion and prevents stale authenticated sync replay from offline devices.

-Support/admin may clear a tombstone only manually in PostgreSQL.
+Support/admin may clear a tombstone only manually in PostgreSQL if needed for an operational issue.
 Do not add a public tombstone-clear endpoint for v1.

 Before clearing a tombstone, support must instruct the user to reset, uninstall, or sign out from all old TrainFrame installs.
-Clearing the tombstone can allow stale offline devices that still have old local data to replay deleted data if they reconnect.
+Clearing tombstones without understanding the current `account_identity` row can re-open stale replay paths.

 Manual clear example: